 Sex Face Turn: Pussy Galore, with James Bond.
 In the book, Pussy was only faking at being a lesbian due to a history of sexual assault and a belief that there were no good men left in the world.

-Strapped To A Bomb: James Bond is handcuffed to an atomic bomb and left inside Fort Knox.
+Strapped to a Bomb: Bond is handcuffed to an atomic bomb and left inside Fort Knox.
 When the bomb detonates, it will destroy and/or radioactively contaminate the gold supply of the United States, thus causing gold prices to rise and increasing the value of Goldfinger's gold stockpile 10 times.

 James Bond: My dear girl, there are some things that just aren't done, such as drinking Dom Perignon '53 above the temperature of 38 degrees Fahrenheit.
 That's just as bad as listening to the Beatles without earmuffs!

-The aversion has reached its ultimate conclusion and ended up playing the trope straight with the personal tracer in Skyfall doing the same thing, looking very similar, but being smaller, much as tech is when it marches on.
+The aversion has reached its ultimate conclusion and started looping around with the personal tracer in Skyfall doing the same thing, looking very similar, but somehow being larger.

-Tempting Fate: Goldfinger's boast to the gangsters that "My plan is foolproof!"
+Tempting Fate: Goldfinger's boast to the gangsters that his "plan is foolproof!"

 Thrown from the Zeppelin: Goldfinger's crushing response to a gangster's refusal to join him.
 A pressing engagement, indeed.